frankyeh/Brain-Data/hcp_template.md

 - [HCP1065 ISO NIFTI file](https://pitt-my.sharepoint.com/:u:/g/personal/yehfc_pitt_edu/Ea6MZybx-gVHsjEmKxMIqb4B7fYJKg1snk37BKM4YRXPbw?e=O8nD0M)

 The HCP1065 registration is based on the nonlinear ICBM152 2009a space.
 The template can be used with the T1W images from Montreal Neurological Institute: <http://www.bic.mni.mcgill.ca/~vfonov/icbm/2009/> or histology images from the Big Brain data: <https://bigbrain.loris.ca/main.php?test_name=brainvolumes>\
 The HCP 1065 template was constructed from a total of 1065 subjects' diffusion MRI data from the Human Connectome Project (2017 Q4, 1200-subject release).
 There were 575 female (others male).
 Age ranges from 22 to 37 with a mean of 28.74, Q1=26, median=29, Q4=32.
 A multishell diffusion scheme was used, and the b-values were 1000, 2000, 3000 s/mm2.
 The number of diffusion sampling directions were 90, 90, and 90, respectively.
 The in-plane resolution was 1.25 mm.
 The slice thickness was 1.25 mm.
-The diffusion data were reconstructed in the MNI space using q-space diffeomorphic reconstruction (Yeh et al., Neuroimage, 58(1):91-9, 2011) to obtain the spin distribution function (Yeh et al., IEEE TMI, ;29(9):1626-35, 2010).
+The diffusion data were reconstructed in the MNI space using q-space diffeomorphic reconstruction (QSDR)(Yeh et al., Neuroimage, 58(1):91-9, 2011) to obtain the spin distribution function (Yeh et al., IEEE TMI, ;29(9):1626-35, 2010).
 A diffusion sampling length ratio of 1.7 was used, and the output resolution was 1 mm.
 The analysis was conducted using DSI Studio (http://dsi-studio.labsolver.org).

 # HCP-1065 DTI template